CJ1138/k8s-the-devops-way/README.md

 - Provision the required VMs in GCP
 - Provision a Certificate Authority & generate the required TLS certs
 - Generate the kubeconfig files
+- Generate data encryption config and key
-- Correctly disperse the created authenication / config files to the VMs
+- Correctly disperse the created key / config files to the VMs

 Running `./scripts/clean-up.sh` will delete all resources on GCP and any created locally.